pluralsight/guides/draft/node-js/yarn-a-package-manager-for-node-js/article.md

 Notice that Yarn uses https://registry.yarnpkg.com instead of https://registry.npmjs.org.

-In a [podcast episode of  NodeUp](http://nodeup.com/onehundrednine) (around 40:30) [James Kyle](https://github.com/thejameskyle) (one of the main developers of Yarn) said that for now, `registry.yarnpkg.com` is just a CNAME record that goes to the [Cloudflare](https://www.cloudflare.com/) network and redirects to the NPM registry for experimental purposes, and to add some performance features.
+In a [podcast episode of  NodeUp](http://nodeup.com/onehundrednine) (around the minute 40:30) [James Kyle](https://github.com/thejameskyle) (one of the main developers of Yarn) said that for now, `registry.yarnpkg.com` is just a CNAME record that goes to the [Cloudflare](https://www.cloudflare.com/) network and redirects to the NPM registry for experimental purposes, and to add some performance features.

 Now compare it to the file `npm-shrinkwrap.json` (which serves a similar purpose than `yarn.lock`), generated when `npm shrinkwrap` is executed (some parts are omitted for shortness):
 ```